Avaiga/taipy-getting-started-core/step_03/ReadMe.md

     - _nb_of_values_: number of values in this month (int as a Pickle file)

 2) Two tasks linking these Data Nodes:
-    - _filter_: filters on the months of the dataframe
+    - _filter_: filters on the months of the data frame
     - _count_values_: calculates the number of elements in this month

 3) One pipeline in a scenario gathering these two tasks.